gabrieltamburello/behavioral-finance-tracker/README.md

 # Behavioral Finance Habit Tracker for Investors

-This project is a Python-based command-line application designed to help investors track their emotional states and decision-making patterns related to their investments.
-By logging daily market perceptions, personal emotions, and the reasoning behind trades, users can gain insights into their behavioral biases and work towards more disciplined investing.

-## Purpose / Motivation

-The motivation behind this project is to explore the intersection of behavioral finance and practical software development.
-It serves as a learning exercise in Python, SQLite database management, and building a useful command-line tool.
-I am particularly interested in how self-reflection can aid in improving investment discipline.

-## Current Status & Next Steps
+A Python-based command-line application in development, designed to help investors understand and manage the psychological aspects of their trading decisions.

+## About The Project

+This project aims to provide investors with a tool to log and reflect on their emotional state, market perceptions, and the reasoning behind their investment actions.
+By fostering self-awareness, the "Behavioral Finance Habit Tracker" is intended to help users identify potential cognitive biases that can impact trading performance.
+The overall goal is to encourage more disciplined, plan-driven investment strategies.

-**Current Progress (as of May 25, 2025):**
+## Current Progress (as of May 25, 2025)

-* Database schema for `daily_entries` table has been defined and created using SQLite (`database_setup.py`).
+* **Database Foundation:** Successfully established an SQLite database (`tracker.db`) with a defined schema for `daily_entries`.
+This was achieved using a Python script (`database_setup.py`) to handle table creation.
-* Started development of the main application (`main.py`) to add daily entries.
+* **Core Application Development Started:** Began development of the main application logic in `main.py`.
-* Implemented user input and validation (including an "exit" option) for the "overall market mood" field.
+* **Initial User Input Feature:** Implemented functionality for users to input the date and the "overall market mood" for a daily entry.
+This includes input validation for the market mood, allowing specific values ("Bullish", "Bearish", "Neutral") and providing an "exit" option for the user.

-**Next Steps:**
-* Complete user input for "personal emotional state" and "notes" for a daily entry.
-* Implement the SQL `INSERT` functionality to save new daily entries to the database.
-* Develop functionality to view past entries.
+## Motivation & Learning Goals

+This project stems from a keen interest in:
+* Exploring the powerful intersection of **behavioral finance** principles and **practical software development**.
+* Deepening my skills in **Python** and **SQLite database management** through the creation of a tangible, useful command-line application.
+* Investigating how guided **self-reflection**, facilitated by technology, can enhance **investment discipline** and lead to more rational financial decisions.

 ## Technologies Used

-* Python 3
+* **Programming Language:** Python 3
-* SQLite
+* **Database:** SQLite 3
-* Git & GitHub (with Codespaces)
+* **Version Control:** Git
+* **Development Environment:** GitHub Codespaces (VS Code interface)

+## License

+Distributed under the MIT License.
+See the `LICENSE` file for more information.